History of Hereford United F.C.: 1966–1986

 Hereford finally won election to the Football League in 1971–72, after finishing second in the league, largely thanks to their excellent FA Cup run.
-The club's most famous cup run came in the 1971–72 season when they played ten FA Cup matches, of which five were replays.
-In the Second Round it took Hereford two replays to defeat Northampton but the team waiting for them in the Third Round was none other than Newcastle of the First Division.
+In this run they played ten matches, of which five were replays.
+In the second round, they needed two replays to defeat Northampton Town, and then faced Newcastle United of the First Division in the third round.
 Newcastle were held 2–2 at St James' Park before the replay at Edgar Street, which was covered by the BBC.
 Newcastle scored after 82 minutes through Malcolm Macdonald but then Ronnie Radford scored a 30-yard screamer at the Meadow End to make it 1–1, prompting a pitch invasion.
-Hereford had brought on Ricky George just minutes before, and it was George who scored the winner in extra time.
-Hereford had reached the Fourth Round for the first time in their history and their next opponents would be again First Division standard in the form of West Ham United.
-After a 0–0 draw at Edgar Street, the Bulls were finally knocked out of the FA Cup in the replay at Upton Park, losing 3–1 thanks to a Geoff Hurst hat-trick.
-Radford's goal subsequently became one of the most famous and televised goals ever and, coupled with the commentary of John Motson, it was voted Goal of the Season.
+Ricky George, who had been brought on as a substitute just minutes before, scored the winner in extra time.
+Radford's goal, with commentary from John Motson, was voted BBC Goal of the Season for 1971–72.
 In 2002, it ranked 97th in Channel 4's 100 Greatest Sporting Moments.
+Hereford had reached the fourth round for the first time, and their next opponents were West Ham United, another First Division team.
+After a 0–0 draw at Edgar Street, the Bulls were finally knocked out in the replay at Upton Park, losing 3–1 with Geoff Hurst scoring a hat-trick.

-Until recently the goal was featured in the opening credits for Match of the Day and the feat is always referred to by commentators and pundits when the FA Cup comes round each year.
-In their first season in the Football League Hereford finished runners-up to Southport in the Fourth Division and were promoted to the Third Division.
+In their first season in the Football League, Hereford finished runners-up to Southport in the Fourth Division and were promoted to the Third Division.
 The next two seasons saw Hereford finish eighteenth and twelfth before taking the Third Division title in 1975–76 – the club's greatest honour.
-However the following season saw Hereford finish bottom of the Second Division and they were relegated.
+The following season saw Hereford finish bottom of the Second Division and they were relegated.

 The club were again relegated from the Third Division the following season and so were back in the Fourth Division for the 1978–79 season.
-Hereford were to remain in this division for the next nineteen seasons.
-The club generally finished the seasons in minor positions (including seventeenth for five consecutive seasons) and even had to apply for re-election to the League in 1979–80, 1980–81 and 1982–83.
+Hereford remained in this division for the next nineteen seasons.
+The club generally finished the seasons in low positions (including seventeenth for five consecutive seasons) and had to apply for re-election to the League in 1979–80, 1980–81 and 1982–83.
 1984–85 was a better season for Hereford when they finished 5th.